8art3k/pinterest-data-pipeline528/README.md

 - **Connect**: Connects to an EC2 instance and retrieves data from RDS.
 - **Kafka Integration**: Creates Kafka topics and sends the data to Kafka via an API proxy.
 - **Store**: The data is then stored in an S3 bucket for later processing.
+- **Read & Process**: Read the data from the S3 bucket into Databricks using SQL
 - **Monitor**: Status is monitored using journal logs to ensure the Kafka REST proxy is receiving data.

 ---